Ornamental grasses and grasslike plants, Perennials

 Botanists have moved some species formerly in this genus to Leymus (see that entry for other blue-leafed grasses).
 Of the species remaining in Elymus, this clump-forming native of South American mountains is the most ornamental.

-Grows 1 1/2 ft. high and wide, with metallic blue leaves (probably the bluest of all grasses).
+Grows to 1 1/2 ft. high and wide, with metallic blue leaves (probably the bluest of all grasses).
 Cool-season grass, nearly evergreen in mild climates; grown for its foliage rather than the flower spikelets produced in summer.
 Likes humidity along the California coast and well-drained soil.

 To increase your planting, divide in spring.
 Good container plant.